izikeros/blog/content/posts/2019-01-12-darwin-approach-to-travelling-salesman.md

 <a id="the-story-behind-this-post"></a>
 # The story behind this post
 During my Christmas break, I found a blog post from Peter Brookes-Smith [Darwin and The Traveling Salesperson](https://blog.objectivity.co.uk/darwin-and-the-travelling-salesperson/).
 He wrote, that he was looking for some project for his holidays.
 He found the blog post that inspired him to start the project and solve the problem by himself without finishing the article.
 It was similar to my case.
 I had genetic algorithms in the back of my head for a long, long time.
 Now while having some spare time between Christmas and New Year - I decided to get my feet wet on that topic.

+<a id="introduction"></a>
+# Introduction
+Are you familiar with the Traveling Salesman Problem (TSP)?
+It's a classic problem in computer science where a salesman is tasked with visiting a set of cities once and returning to the starting place, with the goal of finding the shortest possible route.
+Tackling the TSP problem can be very challenging, particularly as the number of cities increases.
+In this blog post, we will explore how to use genetic algorithms to solve TSP problem.
+We'll take an in-depth look at the different steps involved in the algorithm, along with the results obtained.
+We'll also provide an overview of the other algorithms that are used to solve TSP, and the comparison with genetic algorithm.
+Our goal is to provide an easy-to-follow guide that will help you understand the basics of using genetic algorithms to solve TSP, and to inspire you to try your hand at this fascinating problem.

 <a id="traveling-salesman-problem-tsp"></a>
 # Traveling Salesman Problem (TSP)